The tool that should

 It's archaeology.”

-Your target window has a ~10% chance of being in the first 5 results when you have 50+ windows open.
+~10% chance of your target being in the first 5 results with 50+ windows.

-code.exe and chrome.exe sit side by side with no organizational distinction whatsoever.
+code.exe and chrome.exe side by side with no organizational distinction.

 Every click reshuffles the deck.
-There is no spatial memory.
+No spatial memory.
 Only temporal decay.

 The folder that fills itself.